-Prerequisites: PSYC 1313, and any Biology course
+Prerequisites: PSYC 1313, at least 64 credit hours and any Biology course

 A study of the physiological bases of behavior, with emphasis on learning the relationships between the functioning of the brain and nervous system with observable behavior.
 Neurodevelopment, the effects of drugs, and the biological basis of psychopathology will be some of the topics covered.